Union Stock Yards: Gate

-A remnant of the Union Stock Yard Gate still arches over Exchange Avenue, next to the firefighters' memorial, and can be seen by those driving along Halsted Street.
-The gate was named a Chicago Landmark in 1972, and a National Historic Landmark in 1981.
+A remnant of the Union Stock Yard Gate still arches over Exchange Avenue, next to the firefighters' memorial.
+The gate was named a Chicago Landmark in 1972 and a National Historic Landmark in 1981.
 In addition to a Chicago Landmark plaque nearby, a historical marker with a history of the Stock Yards is immediately next to the gate.
-Another plaque affixed to the inside of the gate itself tells the story of the "Fallen 21," the firefighters who died in the Chicago Union Stock Yards Fire of 1910.
+Another plaque affixed to the inside of the gate tells the story of the "Fallen 21," the firefighters who died in the 1910 fire.

-This limestone gate, marking the entrance to the stockyards, survives as one of the few relics of Chicago's heritage of livestock and meatpacking.
+This limestone gate survives as one of the few relics of Chicago's heritage of livestock and meatpacking.
 The bovine head decoration over the central arch is thought to represent "Sherman", a prize-winning bull named after John B. Sherman, a founder of the Union Stock Yard and Transit Company.

 Impact

 The stockyards are considered one of the chief forces that molded the animal–industrial complex into its present form under contemporary capitalism.
 According to Kim Stallwood, Chicago and its stockyards from 1865 are one of the two milestones that mark the shift in human attitudes toward animals that empowered the animal–industrial complex, the other being the post–World War II developments such as intensive factory farms, industrial fishing, and xenotransplantation.
 According to sociologist David Nibert, the Chicago slaughterhouses were significant economic powers of the early 20th century and were "famous for the cruel, rapid-paced killing and disassembly of enormous numbers of animals."